TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 12/Job 12.9.md

 ---

-Who knoweth not in all these, That the hand of Jehovah hath wrought this,
+Who doesn't know that in all these, the hand of Yahweh has done this,